Updated July 26, 2019: Tesla wants to be the coolest kid in the car industry.

 A Tesla spokesperson did not respond on the record to a request for comment from Policygenius, but shared a company statement from June regarding the AAA rate hike.
 In the statement, a Tesla spokesperson said it was working with insurers to lower premiums and that Tesla features like Autopilot, which helps drivers steer, park and change lanes, helped reduce accident rates.

-Despite the difference in insurance costs in our comparison, the five-year cost of owning a Model S is still comparable to that of the BMW, largely thanks to fuel savings, and with a $7,500 tax credit factored in, is actually cheaper.
+Despite the difference in insurance costs in our comparison, the five-year cost of owning a Model S is still comparable to that of the BMW, largely thanks to fuel savings.

 Insurance was much more affordable for the Model 3, which is already facing production delays to meet demand for the new car.
 Nearly 400,000 people put down $1,000 deposits on the $35,000 car this year, but Tesla has only built 260, Bloomberg reported.

-The Model 3 is not as affordable as a Honda Accord (though the tax credit makes it closer), but no one is putting down a $1,000 deposit to reserve a Honda.
+The Model 3 is not as affordable as a Honda Accord, but no one is putting down a $1,000 deposit to reserve a Honda.
 Still, the Model 3 puts Tesla within reach for more people, both in long-term and up-front costs.

 Want more auto advice?
 Sign up for our money newsletter.